HypothyroidismThyroxinesEuthyrox coupons

 175MCG30 Tablets$4.29$0.14

-This medication is not intended for weight loss purposes.
-Standard dosages will not be effective for losing weight, and taking higher doses can lead to severe, potentially life-threatening side effects, particularly if combined with diet pills.
+• Not for Weight Loss: This medication is not intended for weight loss.
+Standard doses are ineffective for this purpose, and excessive doses can lead to severe, potentially life-threatening side effects, particularly when combined with diet pills.

 Euthyrox Side Effects